gitlabhq/gitlabhq/doc/user/project/labels.md

 ## Creating labels

 >**Note:**
-A permission level of `Developer` or higher is required to create labels.
+A permission level of Reporter or higher is required to create labels.

 ### New project label